getSandi/getSandi/README.md

 ## 👨‍💻 About Me

-I'm a **Junior QA Engineer** interested in software quality, test automation, API testing, and structured QA documentation.
+I'm a **Junior QA Engineer** with a strong interest in software quality, software testing, and test automation.
+I enjoy analyzing applications, identifying potential issues, and ensuring that features work as expected.
+My experience includes **Manual Testing, Functional Testing, Regression Testing, API Testing, and Web Automation Testing**.

-🔎 Focused on finding defects, improving test coverage, and building reliable testing processes.
+I have experience creating QA documentation such as **Test Plans, Test Cases, and Bug Reports**.
+I also work with **Postman, Cypress, JavaScript, SQL, Jira, Git, and GitHub**, and continuously improve my skills by building practical QA projects and exploring automation testing.

 ---